projectlibra/projectlibra.github.io/reports/Manual.md

 ## 4) Usage of LIBRA: Match Maker

-Match maker contains facilities which are creating a patient with diagnosis and human phenotype ontology(HPO) terms, showing over all view for patients, detailed view for a patient,  getting gene ontology similarity from VCF annotation,  HPO traverser, automated similarity notification system, manual similarity notification system, similarity threshold configuration.
+Match maker contains facilities which are: creating a patient with diagnosis and human phenotype ontology(HPO) terms, showing over all view for patients, showing detailed view for a patient, getting gene ontology similarity from VCF annotation, accessing HPO traverser, accessing automated similarity notification system, accessing manual similarity notification system, and changing similarity threshold configuration.

 ### Create New Patient